Academy-Soft-Intellect/Linux-Course/16.ConfigurationManagement_With_Ansible/info.md

 # a little bit more complicated commands, require a module
 ansible all -m shell -a 'yum list installed | grep python'

+# saving the setup output as a tree stucture in a file
+ansible all -m setup --tree /tmp/facts
 ```

 # Modules